-A person has major depression if they have five or more of the symptoms on the list.
-But the symptoms they have must include either a depressed mood or a loss of interest in activities, or both.
-These two symptoms have to be present almost every day for two or more weeks.
-If a person doesn’t experience either of these key symptoms, it’s not depression.
+A person is diagnosed with Major Depressive Disorder when they show five or more symptoms on the diagnostic list for two weeks and with either a depressed mood or a loss of interest in activities.
+If a person doesn’t experience either of these key symptoms, it’s not major depression.

 Bipolar Disorder, or “Manic Depression”

-Bipolar disorder is not quite the same as depression, but its old name was “manic depression” because a key part of the disorder involves depression symptoms.
-BPD is when a person experiences dramatic swings between extremely high and low moods.
+Bipolar disorder is not quite the same as depression, but its old name was “manic depression” because a crucial part of the disorder involves depression symptoms.
+Bipolar disorder is when a person experiences dramatic swings between extremely high and low moods.

 During times of high mood, the person feels excessively happy or energetic, to the point where it disrupts their lifestyle.
 During the low times, the person has some or all of the symptoms of major depression.

 This type of depression also shares a list of symptoms with major depression.
-Someone with psychotic depression has some or all of those symptoms, along with hallucinations, delusions, or paranoia.
-One of these has to be present for the depression to be considered psychotic.
+Someone with psychotic depression has some or all of those symptoms, including hallucinations, delusions, or paranoia.
+One of these must be present for the depression to be considered psychotic.

 Despite the name, atypical depression is not all that unusual.
 It’s a fairly common type that shares symptoms with major depression.
 What sets the two apart is mood reactivity.
 A person with atypical depression will become happier after a positive event, while a person with major depression probably wouldn’t.

-Atypical depression also involves excessive sleeping, an increase in appetite or weight, physical feelings of heaviness, and intense reactions to criticism.
+Atypical depression also involves excessive sleeping, increased appetite or weight, physical feelings of heaviness, and intense reactions to criticism.
 At least two of these have to be present in atypical depression.